50 of the best virtual trips and educational experiences for families

-None of us can enjoy wandering through an art gallery or museum at the moment, but we are so fortunate to be able to access the world's best art collections, for free, at the click of a mouse.
+Can't enjoy wandering through an art gallery or museum? we are so fortunate to be able to access the world's best art collections, for free, at the click of a mouse.
 To find out more about some of the masterpieces you encounter, look through our collection of best art books for children.

 Native New Yorker

 Take a trip Stateside to Manhattan’s Metropolitan Museum of Art, the largest in the US and covering over 5,000 years of art from around the world.
 Founded in 1870, enjoy a virtual walkthrough of this iconic New York institution taking in everything from ancient Egyptian art (including MET mascot, William the Hippo) to exhibitions on 17th century Dutch Master Vermeer and even Coco Chanel.

 Tate of the Art

 Spanning the UK from Liverpool to St Ives, Tate holds the national collection of British art from 1500 to the present day as well as international modern and contemporary art.